5.3 Main program of Deno

 • helloLog.ts is the program to run

-In this subsection, we'll start by exploring a straightforward program that doesn't require any special permissions.
-However, even though this program doesn't demand permissions, we'll delve into the concept of permissions within this chapter.
-Permissions serve as one of the fundamental building blocks of Deno.
-They play a crucial role in creating a protective barrier around the runtime environment, ensuring security.
+In this subsection, we will explore a simple program that doesn't require special permissions.
+Although this program doesn't need permissions, we will discuss the concept of permissions in this chapter.
+Permissions are a fundamental part of Deno, creating a protective barrier around the runtime environment and ensuring security.

-It's worth noting that the 'deno run' command has a specific purpose: it handles the transpilation process.
-Essentially, it converts TypeScript code into JavaScript, ready for execution.
-Interestingly, it prioritizes quick startup over conducting type checking.
-This means that while 'deno run' prepares the code for running, it doesn't extensively verify the types involved.
+The 'deno run' command has a specific purpose: it converts TypeScript code into JavaScript, ready for execution.
+It prioritizes quick startup over type checking, preparing the code for running without extensively verifying the types involved.

-For a more stringent type checking of your application's code, Deno offers a distinct command named 'deno check'.
-This command serves the purpose of rigorously examining the types within your codebase.
-It's like a meticulous inspector, ensuring that the types align correctly and your code is as error-free as possible.
-This additional step can be particularly helpful in catching potential issues before they can cause problems during execution.
+For strict type checking of your application's code, Deno offers a separate command called 'deno check'.
+This command thoroughly examines the types in your codebase, ensuring they align correctly and your code is error-free.
+This additional step can help catch potential issues before they cause problems during execution.

 Deno's main program